bor0/gidti/manuscript/chapter5.md

 ### 5.2.4.
 Ordering

-Idris has a built-in data type for ordering of natural numbers `LTE`, which stands for less than or equal to.
+Idris has a built-in data type for the ordering of natural numbers `LTE`, which stands for less than or equal to.
 This data type has two constructors:

 1. `LTEZero`, used to prove that zero is less than or equal to any natural number
 1. `LTESucc`, used to prove that {$$}a \leq b \to S(a) \leq S(b){/$$}